epicentre-msf/repicentre/README.md

 Want to write a session? **Amazing.** Here are some tips:
 - Make sure you **open an issue saying that you will draft that session** and assign yourself to it then make a branch to work on it.
 Please use the naming style `<short_name-session/satellite>`, for example `import-session` or `dates-satellite`.
 - If you are working on a **core session**, put it in `sessions_core` and use the filename convention `[session number]_[session name].qmd`, for example `02_import.qmd`.
-- If you are working on a satellite, put files in `sessions_extra` and give your file a short but discriptive name.
+- If you are working on a satellite, put files in `sessions_extra` and give your file a short but descriptive name.
 - If you need to embedd any images, put them in the relevant subfolder of `img` in **the root directory**, every session with images should have it's own subfolder in either `img/core/` or `img/extra/` as appropriate.
 - When you are done building your session, you can move on to the review and pull request process -- more information on those below.